coenkcore/nanopwn/README.md

 # Nanopwn Exploit

 ## What is Nanopwn?
-Nanopwn is a hardware exploit for some non-iOS iPods that is based on pwnage 2.0 exploit by the iPhone Dev Team back in 2008.
-It has been heavily modified to work on these older iPods and currently
+Nanopwn is a exploit in the S5L8900 bootrom for some non-iOS iPods that is based on pwnage 2.0 exploit by the iPhone Dev Team back in 2008.
+It has been heavily modified to work on these older iPods and currently it can only do limited things.

+## Device Support
-## iPod Nano 2g ID's:
+- iPod Nano 2g (Needs to have pins shorted to enter DFU)
- - Vendor ID: 05ac
- - Normal Product ID: 1260
- - DFU Product ID: 1220
- - WTF Product ID: 1240
+- iPod Nano 3g
+- iPod Nano 4g
+- iPod Classic 1g
+- iPod Classic 2g
+- iPod Classic 3g

 ## Custom Firmwares
 Custom Firmwares are still being worked on.
 But we have gotten iTunes to restore to any IPSW and ignore all checks and force restore anyways.